Curing Sibling Rivalry with Angry Big Brother

 better.
 It will remind him of what he has lost, and trigger those

 feelings to come up to heal.
-And it will make him feel safe enough for
+And it will help him feel safe enough for

 gets a chance to thrash around and sweat and push against something, the

 better.
-That fear is locked in his body and needs to come out.
+That fear is locked in his body and needs release.

 Frequently say things like "You can be mad at someone and still love them."

-help from you.
-I really think the key to this is for you to be able to accept his feelings, which means the real work needs to be done inside your own mind and heart.
+You can see that one of the keys to healing this situation is for you to be able to accept your son's feelings.
+That means the real work starts inside your own mind and heart.
 I think once he feels heard and accepted and understood --even though nothing changes outside -- he grieves and moves on.
 He's allowed to grieve.
 That's how our hearts heal.